propublica/column-setter/README.md

 # ColumnSetter

 ColumnSetter is a [Sass](https://github.com/sass/sass) tool that lets you easily set up a custom responsive column structure for your website and build a float-based layout that aligns to it.
-It uses just a few simple functions and mixins to generate CSS percentage widths based on your settings, and it leaves the structure of your HTML entirely up to you.
+It uses one simple function and a small handful of optional mixins to generate CSS percentage widths based on your settings.
+And for the most part, it leaves the structure of your HTML and CSS entirely up to you.

-## Contents
+## Table of Contents

 * **[Setup](#setup)**
 * **[Implementation](#implementation)**